Financial-Times/content-k8s-auth-setup/README.md

 ## Prerequisites

 1. [install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl)
-1. You must be a member of the [Universal Publishing](https://github.com/orgs/Financial-Times/teams/universal-publishing) team in Github
+1. You must be a member of the `GLO-LN-Content-Tech` AD group.
+You can check this by going to your [profile page in JIRA](https://jira.ft.com/secure/ViewProfile.jspa).

 ---